 Tesla Model S review - Practicality, comfort and boot space

-With no engine to find space for, and the batteries and the electric motor mounted low in the car, the Tesla is really practical.
+With no engine to find space for, and the batteries and the electric motor mounted low in the car, the Model S is a very practical executive saloon.
 Its sleek hatchback body provides generous accommodation for five.
-Its crushing performance, compliant ride and silent-running refinement make it a genuinely satisfying and relaxing mode of transport.
+Meanwhile, its compliant ride and silent-running refinement make it a genuinely satisfying and relaxing mode of transport.
 Access to Tesla’s Supercharger network and the Model S’s huge range also help take the stress out of long motorway journeys, while wireless charging pads in the front and rear mean everyone can keep their smartphone topped up.

 Leg room, head room & passenger space